ollyth3d1gger/MazeoSocketChat/README.md

 python manage.py createsuperuser

---Other users can signup with through the interface
+--Other users can signup through the interface

 ## Finally you need to add chat from admin panel